 Should your Economics teacher merely gloss over these topics, perhaps you need a Superprof Economics tutor!

-If you’re drawn to history and would like to learn more about the economies of ancient Rome or Greece, or even if you would like to learn more about ancient history in general, then you can always turn to a tutor for help.
+If you’re drawn to history and would like to learn more about the economies of ancient Rome or Greece, or even if you would like to learn more about ancient history in general, then you can always turn to a level economics tutors for help.

 History and economics tutors, such as those featured on Superprof, should be able to answer any questions you have about ancient economies, and can also help improve your overall knowledge and understanding of this captivating area of economics and history.